Creating a new site

 Enter a user name and password for the primary site administrator account and click Next.

 - Type the paths where you want the default server directories and configuration store to be created.
 These folders hold information essential to your site.
-If you'll have multiple machines in your site, enter the paths to two network shares that you've previously prepared.
+If you'll have multiple machines in your site, enter UNC paths to two shared folders that you've previously prepared.
 This will allow all machines in the site to see the directories.

 - Examine the details about the site you're going to create.
 When you're ready to create the site, click Finish.